 To handle this part, it is assumed that DFS user will adjust average points for pitchers to account for this or just ignore substitute pitcher from the draft list.
 The data used for the model were simulated, as there was a cost associated with obtaining real data.
 Team manager would have their own method of calculating average and would significantly change the results.

+The results of the model were not tested against actual performance, as the output is largely dependent on the user’s view.
+Another limitation of this model is the usefulness of the model is highly dependent on how good a user’s input is.
+If DFS team manager are terrible at prediction an athletes’ performance this model will likely come out with garbage results.
+The model is only meant to provide a framework to assist DFS team manager in valuing the prediction.

+In actual practice users who employ this model will likely take expected points from different part of the distribution.
+This can be done by using a predictive model to account for several different factors.

 Conclusion and future development:

-The optimization model has shown some advantage; however the players list requires some analysis and scrutiny before being applied to the model.
+The optimization model has shown some advantage; however, the players list requires some analysis and scrutiny before being applied to the model.
 Even with the work required to build a custom draft list, this model will still be a life changer for most players.
 It is hard to imagine that a DFS team manger would be able to outperform the optimization model by using a manual approach.

-The outcome of the athlete performance simulation model was better than expected, due to it’s wide range of application.
+The outcome of the athlete performance simulation model was better than expected, due to its wide range of application.
 When the model was constructed, we did not realize that the binomial decision could be tailored for different scenarios.
 As a result, you can use the simulation to model a wide range of predictions and quantifying the impact of the prediction.

-In the long run it would be nice to be able to combine the two models .
-The output from the athletes’ performance simulation can be used for the optimization model.
+In the long run it would be nice to be able to combine the two models.
+The output from the athletes’ performance simulation can be used for the optimization model as well.

 Technical Appendix Optimization Model: